ml4ai/tomcat/exe/cpp_agent_template/README.md

 }
 ```

-For settings that exist in both the command line options and the config file, the command line input will be used.
+If a setting that exists in the configuration file is also specified on the command line, the command line input is used.